-Question: What is the Shire going to do in relation to the trees that were pushed onto Mr Bushell's fence from the road after the severe storm in March in March and a number of trees were pushed from the road reserve onto his fence.
-He advised that he is not happy with the Shire's communication, stating that he has phoned several times and not received any response on a number of occasions.
+Question: What is the Shire going to do in relation to the trees that were pushed onto Mr Bushell's fence from the road after the severe storm in March on a number of occasions.

-Comments: Mr Bushell advised that his property was effected by the severe storm been scheduled this week, confirming with Mr Bushell at 10am that it occur on Thursday, 9 March 2015 at 10am.
+Comments: Mr Bushell advised that his property was effected by the severe storm in been scheduled this week, confirming with Mr Bushell at 10am that it occur on Thursday, 9 March 2015 at 10am.